SaaS SEOWhite right-pointing chevron arrow symbol on a transparent background.

 • Expansion: Strategic upsells and pricing adjustments increase customer lifetime value (CLV)

 A well-optimized funnel means fewer users drop off before reaching the next step.
-Instead of relying on costly acquisition campaigns, SaaS companies can generate more revenue from their existing traffic.
+Instead of relying on costly acquisition campaigns, SaaS companies generate more revenue from their existing traffic - the same logic that powers our SaaS lead generation approach.

-Start by identifying key actions users take for your product.
-These include free trial sign-ups, demo requests, and registration.
+Start by identifying the key actions users take for your product - free trial sign-ups, demo requests, registration.
 Use analytics tools to understand user behavior and map the journey they follow to reach those key actions.

 For example, identify where users abandon the process: